 Related Friday Talk: A Jungian View of Climate Change

 Jeffrey Kiehl, Ph.D., is a Diplomate Jungian Analyst and senior training analyst for the C.G.
 Jung Institute of Colorado and the Inter-Regional Society of Jungian Analysts.
-He is also an adjunct professor at the University of California, Santa Cruz and an adjunct faculty member of Pacifica Graduate Institute.
+He has an M.A. in psychology.
+He is also an adjunct professor at the University of California, Santa Cruz and an adjunct faculty member of Pacifica Graduate Institute, where he teaches a course on Ecopsychology.
+He carried out basic research on climate change for forty years.
 He is the author of Facing Climate Change: An Integrated Path to the Future, which provides a Jungian perspective on climate change.
 Jeffrey has presented on various Jungian topics at national and international conferences.
 He lives in Santa Cruz, CA.Purchase Workshops